Aircraft arrive at Kentucky Air Guard for Thunder air show

 |Downloads:

-This work, Aircraft arrive at Kentucky Air Guard for Thunder air show [Image 9 of 9], by Dale Greer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Aircraft arrive at Kentucky Air Guard for Thunder air show, by Dale Greer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Aircraft arrive at Kentucky Air National Guard for Thunder air show